MIL-or-MINT/lab-site/README.md

 # MU Collective Website

-This is (currently) an in-progress repo for mucollective.co renewal.
-This website will be built on `Jekyll`.
+This is (currently) an in-progress repo for Jessica's lab site.
+This website is built on `Jekyll`.

 ## Staff